 3. Enjoy A Healthy Style life

 Pick things/ events that you feel good doing.
-Is it going swimming, playing guitar or playing baseball?
+Is it going swimming, playing the guitar or playing baseball?
 Make sure you do it regularly; it will help you in staying positive and taking good care of you.
 Remember the more positive you are in life, the more adaptable; when you do what you enjoy, life is fun for you and worth living.

 4. Eat fruits and Vegetables

 Fruits and vegetables are rich in essential vitamins and fibers.
-Vitamins are responsible for ensuring improved immune system.
+Vitamins are responsible for ensuring an improved immune system.
 Fibers are responsible for digestion and therefore taking enough ensures that there is no bloating.

 5. Eating small portions

 Eating small portions regularly will ensure that your metabolism is efficient hence less storage of food.
 Skipping meals will condition the body into storing fats for usage in times of starvation.
 That will lead to more weight.
 Eating small portions, on the other hand, ensures that the body takes in what is required and no excess.
-Overeating leads to storage of the food in the form of fats.
+Overeating leads to the storage of the food in the form of fats.
 Therefore check to ensure that you take enough portions and regularly- this will condition the body on what to expect at any given time and thus no much storage.

 6. Check on the kind of food you eat